Purviharniya/SPAR10/README.md

 TO DO:

-1. redaction: allow the user to view redacted file, and then provide an option to download (file upload preview, redacted file preview, save file to db, provide an option to download-pdf)
+1. redaction: allow the user to view redacted file (preview), and then provide an option to download (save file to db, provide an option to download-pdf)

 ---